 Simultaneously, you also need to be flexible.
 You need to be adaptable enough to pivot and modify your cosmetics branding approach in response to changes in the beauty business, your customers, or other factors.

-Building and maintaining a cosmetic brand requires a collaborative effort from multiple teams.
+Building and maintaining a cosmetic brand requires a collaborative effort from multiple teams & an effective brand asset management software.
 Check out this state-of-the-art collaborative design solution.